Chapter 40 : The Long Goodbye

 Despite his detentions and the headaches he caused the Headmistress, Liam had not cost the Badgers a single point.
 With his regular points from Professor DeVere and his one hundred fifty point bonus, Liam accounted for a nearly a third of the Hufflepuff total.

 Into the Great Hall they marched, with Archie in the lead.
 Michael and Liam were both at his heels.
 They sat down in their usual places at the Hufflepuff table.
-The Hall was decked in purple, and great banners of Eagles and Ravens hung from the rafters.
+The Hall was decked in midnight blue, and great banners of Eagles and Ravens hung from the rafters.
 The Ravenclaw ghost was sitting proudly at the table with her students.
 The haughty look on Calliope's face was almost more than Liam could bear.

 The rest of the school filed in, and McGonagall said a quick word before giving way to food and merriment.
 But as the Feast truly got started, an odd change came over the room.

 The Ravenclaws were proud and smug in their victory, but they were a quiet, studious bunch, and it was their habit to speak softly at the table.
 They thought that loud carrying on was rude, crass, beneath them.
 The Slytherins brooded silently over the fall of Cyrus Kane and what the portends of that fall were.
-The Gyffendors were quiet, too.
+The Gyffindors were quiet, too.
 Though they had won the House Cup, they had landed in last place in points after the riot.
 McGonagall had given them all a tongue-lashing that had left them cowed.

 Only the Hufflepuff table was cheerful and boisterous.
-They, after all, had been in last place the entire term.
+They, after all, had been in last place the entire year.
 To find themselves second in points at the end was a happy surprise.
 They had won their Quidditch match against Ravenclaw, but the attack of the spider had cut their celebration short.
 Now, the Hufflepuffs toasted their brave Badgers.
 There were salutes and speeches, hugs and kisses, and near the end of the evening, loud and happy singing.